Hachimi-Hachimi/hachimi_plugin_sdk_rs/README.md

 # Hachimi Plugin SDK for Rust
-This crate lets you develop a Hachimi plugin using Rust.
+This crate lets you develop Hachimi plugins using Rust.
 Under the hood, it wraps the plugin system's C API.

 # Usage
 Make sure your library is configured to build as a `cdylib`, and use Rust edition 2021.
 Include this crate as a dependency in your project: